 Melanoma occurs when the pigment-producing cells called melanocytes mutate and become cancerous.
-It can develop on any part of the body but is more likely to affect the chest, neck, back, and face.
-Melanoma is also common on the legs in women.
+It can develop on any part of the body but is

 Many different factors influence an individual’s chance of survival.
 Survival rates are estimates that use data from large group studies and do not take individual circumstances into account.